OCA/server-tools/auth_brute_force/README.rst

 This module registers each request done by users trying to authenticate into Odoo.
-If the authentication fails, a counter is increased for the given remote IP.
-After a defined number of attempts, Odoo will ban the remote IP and ignore new requests.
+If the authentication fails, a counter is increased for the given remote IP or user.
+After a defined number of attempts, Odoo will ban the remote IP or user and ignore new requests.
 This module applies security through obscurity (https://en.wikipedia.org/wiki/Security_through_obscurity), When a user is banned, the request is now considered as an attack.
-So, the UI will **not** indicate to the user that his IP is banned and the regular message 'Wrong login/password' is displayed.
+So, the UI will **not** (unless an error message is set) indicate to the user that his IP is banned and the regular message 'Wrong login/password' is displayed.

 This module realizes a call to a web API (http://ip-api.com) to try to have extra information about remote IP.